Friday the 13th Part III: Filming

 The decision to dress Jason Voorhees in his now-signature hockey mask occurred during a lighting check on set; the film's 3-D effects supervisor Martin Sadoff was a hockey fan, and supplied a Detroit Red Wings goaltender mask to Miner.
 Miner loved the mask, but during test shots found it was too small.
 Using a technique called VacuForm, makeup effects director Doug White enlarged the mask and created a new mold to work with.
 After White finished the molds, art director Terry Ballard placed new red triangles on the mask to give it a unique appearance.
 Holes were also punched into the mask, and the markings were altered, making it different from Sadoff's original template.
-There were two prosthetic face masks created for Richard Brooker to wear underneath the hockey mask.
-One mask was composed of approximately 11 different appliances, and took about six hours to apply to Brooker's face; this mask was used for scenes where the hockey mask was removed.
+There were two prosthetic face masks created for Richard Brooker to wear underneath the hockey mask: One mask was composed of approximately 11 different appliances, and took about six hours to apply to Brooker's face; this mask was used for scenes where the hockey mask was removed.
 In the scenes where the hockey mask is over the face, a simple head mask was created.
 This one piece mask would simply slip on over Brooker's head, exposing his face but not the rest of his head.
+The prosthetic masks worn by Booker were inspired by Tom Savini's original prosthetics used in the conclusion of the first film, in which young Jason makes his first appearance.

 Music

 The film's music was composed by Harry Manfredini, who previously composed the scores of the series' first two installments.
 A disco theme was also included in the film, co-written by Manfredini and Michael Zager, who shared a credit with a fictional band called Hot Ice.
 The theme was included on releases of the film's soundtrack, and according to Manfredini, became popular at disco and gay clubs at the time.

 Upon the release of the third film in 1982, Gramavision Records released an LP album of selected pieces of Manfredini's scores from the first three Friday the 13th films.
 On January 13, 2012, La-La Land Records released a limited edition 6-CD boxset containing Manfredini's scores from the first six films.
 It sold out in less than 24 hours.
 An additional double LP was released by Waxwork Records in 2015, along with other soundtracks in the series.
+The score was reissued on CD in 2017 alongside Part 2 as a 2-Disc set, using the same 2012 master.

+On October 10, 2023, La-La Land Records released an expanded edition titled "The Ultimate Cut", remastered from the original source tapes and featuring cues not heard or used in the final film, along with the extended version of the opening theme, titled "Rock Bottom".